 being used for the nursery and service area shall be entitled to agricultural

 classification.
 Personal nurseries and gardens do not qualify for the

 agricultural classification.
-Wholesale nurseries must have a state agricultural
+Wholesale nurseries must have a State of Florida

 Other classifications will be handled on a case-by-case basis (e.g.

 poultry, swine, rabbits etc.).
 Please feel free to contact this office with any